-Last week I discussed the results of a study that found that children are more likely to help clean up their messes if they have been encouraged to think of themselves as “helpers”—a noun—instead of someone who is supposed “to help” clean up—a verb.
+Last week I discussed the results of a study that found that revealed that word choice matters.
+For example, children are more likely to help clean up their messes if they have been encouraged to think of themselves as “helpers”—a noun—instead of someone who is supposed “to help” clean up—a verb.
 The reason for these results are that using a noun (the word “helper”) “may send a signal that helping implies something positive about one’s identity, which may in turn motivate children to help more,” according to Christopher J. Bryan, Assistant Professor of Psychology at the University of California, San Diego.

 As regular readers of this blog know, I am passionate about helping and motivating struggling readers.
 Many of these kids don’t think of themselves as readers at all (or as good students) because of dyslexia, ADD, or other challenges.
 Most are so frustrated that they repeatedly shy away from situations involving reading or student activities as a way to reduce their stress.
 But this ultimately causes more stress, as the educational gap widens exponentially between them and their peers.